Last Updated on July 29, 2023

 Conquer your fear

-Mountain biking isn’t for the faint-hearted.
+Mountain bikers will tell you that this isn’t for the faint-hearted.
 Be brave enough to ride through steep trail sections.
 You might crash or hit some trees.
 Or maybe get a scratch on your elbows and knees.
-It might hurt, but that’s part of mountain biking!
-Experience the true essence of mountain biking with no fear.
+It might hurt, but that’s part of the challenge a mountain bike trail presents!

 Get a nice bike!

-But the price is worth it.
-Nothing beats the feeling of going down enduro trails in full hype.
+Mountain bike riding is downright expensive, but the price is worth it.
+Nothing beats the feeling of going down Enduro trails in full hype.
 Or climbing hills with a breathtaking view.
 Nukeproof, Santa Cruz, Specialized, and Norco are some of the top mountain bike brands you can choose from.